Nondairy-Creamer/tmac/README.md

 ### Usage:
 To see an example on synthetic data, install the package into a python project, then run the script examples/tmac_on_synthetic_data.py

-The model can be called in a python project with the following commands, where red and green are numpy matricies of the red and green fluorescence data.
+The model can be called in a python project with the following commands, where red and green are time by neurons numpy matricies of the red and green fluorescence data.

 ```
 import tmac.models as tm